sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 Ensure the most recent version of SILVA is used to assign taxonomy.
 Be sure it is accessible on your system using the path you input in the assignTaxonomy() function.

-Portions of this script will need to be edited, such that they can be used by your system.
-For instance, you must manually denote where your working directory is, rather than using the sample one displayed in this code.
+Portions of this script will need to be edited such that they can be used by your system.
+For instance, you must manually denote where your working directory is, rather than using the filler name displayed in this file.
 In addition, since this script was adapted for a Mac, it may need to be altered such that it is compatible with your system.
 You may use the link below for troubleshooting purposes.

 https://benjjneb.github.io/dada2/dada-installation.html